December 30, 2020

 You need to engage with customers the right way by providing them the required resources without overwhelming them.
-But as a company grows, so does its needs for customer support.
+But as a company grows, so does its need for customer support.
 Adding to agent headcount isn’t always scalable.
 That’s where you’ll look for a tool to handle customer support.
 Salesforce Service Cloud is an excellent solution for you that helps in delivering omnichannel customer service.
-It helps you allocate resources more efficiently with strategic data-automation to enhance the way you deal with your customers.
+It helps you allocate resources more efficiently with strategic data automation to enhance the way you deal with your customers.
 Here’s more on how Service Cloud capabilities can help you improve your customer support.

 Service Cloud is built on the Salesforce Customer Success Platform to give you a 360-degree view of your customers.
 It enables you to deliver faster and personalized service to your customers.
 The Service Cloud helps you create a connected knowledge base, manage case interactions, and enable live chat – all over one platform.